statisticsnorway/ssb-ssbtools/README.md

-# SSBtools
+# R package SSBtools

-Statistics Norway's Miscellaneous Tools
+Tools used by other packages from Statistics Norway